 You can buy one online for anywhere from $50 to $300, or you can make one at home for much less.
 You'll find plans all over the Web, including here:

-For more information on solar-powered gadgets and related topics, look over the links on the next page.
+For more information on solar-powered gadgets and related topics, look over the links below.